 5. Click the Commit button (checkmark icon) to commit your staged changes.

-1. Open your repository on github.com.
+1. Open your web browser and navigate to your repository on github.com.

 3. Review the changes, add a title and description if needed, then click Create pull request.